tylerneylon/dbgcheck/readme.md

 If used correctly, this will be the exact location in your code where something has first gone wrong.
 (I say "if used correctly" because if you only wrap some of your critical calls, and the error is in an unwrapped call, then `dbgcheck` cannot detect that error.)
-In addition most (but currently not all) error detection is synchronous so that breakpoints can be placed within `dbgcheck.c` to provide a way to either print a stack trace or use an interactive debugger to gain insight into the error.
+In addition, most (but currently not all) error detection is synchronous so that breakpoints can be placed within `dbgcheck.c` to provide a way to either print a stack trace or use an interactive debugger to gain insight into the error.